top of page

 The garden took us by surprise.
 This is one of the largest urban parks in Munich.
 If you have time, this can be a great outing.
 There is a Japanese Tea Garden, a Pagoda and a beautiful Greek Temple.

-But you will need at least 2 to 3 hours to see this garden, it runs along the River Isar and is almost 5.5 kilometres in length.
+But you will need at least 2 to 3 hours to see this garden, which runs along the River Isar and is almost 5.5 kilometres in length.

 Asam Church